 This malware was recorded in the wild for the first time in 2013.
 Since then it has become extremely popular.
 It is now used in attacks all around the world.
-As a modular malware, the functionality of NanoCore backdoor can be greatly expanded with plugins.
+As a modular malware, the functionality of the NanoCore backdoor can be greatly expanded with plugins.
 This makes an already dangerous RAT potentially even more destructive for the company's cybersecurity.

-Distributed on its own website with 24/7 technical support for just $25 with all official plugins included, the malware can also be downloaded from hacking forums where its source code has been leaked multiple times, making it an extremely accessible trojan to set up and use.
-Unfortunately, the accessibility, ease of use, and a bunch of information on NanoCore are still contributing to it’s growing popularity.
+Distributed on its own website with 24/7 technical support for just $25 with all official plugins included, the malware can also be downloaded from hacking forums where its "cracked" version has been leaked multiple times, making it an extremely accessible trojan to set up and use.
+Unfortunately, the accessibility, ease of use, and a bunch of information on NanoCore are still contributing to its growing popularity.
 It’s not completely certain whether the malware was being developed as a commercial program for institutions, or the creator had a goal to create malicious software from the beginning, Regardless, NanoCore author, Taylor Huddleston was tracked down and arrested by the FBI.

-NanoCore’s first beta appeared in 2013.
+According to the analysis, NanoCore’s first beta appeared in 2013.
 The latest version of the malware is being openly sold on its own website NANOCORE_dot_io.
 Unfortunately, this helped ensure the high popularity of the malware.
 Today NanoCore RAT targets victims worldwide.
-However, the majority of attacks is taking place in the US.
+However, the majority of attacks are taking place in the US.

 One of the key characteristics of this RAT is that technically savvy attackers are able to greatly expand the functionality of the malware, fine-tuning it to suit their needs, for instance, by adding screen locker functionality to the virus.
 Some essential plugins are already provided with the purchase bundle on the “official” website.
 Other even more sophisticated ones are being developed by the community of cybercriminals, that has formed around NanoCore.

-For attackers that don’t want to engage in fiddling with plugins, NanoCore provides a straightforward user interface It allows even novice attackers to launch potentially destructive malicious campaigns.
+For crooks that don’t want to engage in fiddling with plugins, NanoCore provides a straightforward user interface It allows even novice criminals to launch potentially destructive malicious campaigns.
 Thus further contributing to the popularity of the malware.

 Interactive analysis of NanoCore

-A video of the execution process provided by ANY.RUN malware hunting service allows us to take a closer look at the lifecycle of the trojan or other malware such as WSHRAT or Vidar.
-We can watch its behavior as well as all processes as they unfold in a secure online environment.
+A video of the execution process provided by ANY.RUN malware hunting service allows us to perform the analysis of the lifecycle of the trojan or other malware such as WSHRAT or Vidar.
+We can watch NanoCore behavior as well as all processes as they unfold in a secure online environment.